mkuf/prind/README.md

   mkuf/klipper:nightly-mcu \
     bash -c "cd /opt/klipper; make menuconfig && make && make flash"
 ```
 If you are trying to flash a Creality/SKR board with an SD card slot, you may find it easier to just flash a .bin file.
 In order to do this, remove `make flash` from bash line of the docker run command.
-It would look like: `bash -c "cd /opt/klipper; make menuconfig && make && make flash` You will be able to retrieve the .bin file from the `out` directory. (e.g. If you have the Ender 3 V2, you would wipe an SD card and format as FAT or FAT32, copy the .bin file to the SD card, and power the board waiting 30sec each time.)
+It would look like: `bash -c "cd /opt/klipper; make menuconfig && make && make flash` You will be able to retrieve the .bin file from the `out` directory. (e.g. If you have the Ender 3 V2, you would wipe an SD card and format as FAT or FAT32, copy the .bin file to the SD card, and power the board waiting 30sec each time.
+You can remove the SD card after you have power cycled.)
+If you mess up while in the menuconfig, delete the out directory and try again.

 ### Enable Mainsail remoteMode
 In case Moonraker is not situated on the same Host as Mainsail, you'll have to enable remoteMode in Mainsail to set up a remote Printer.
 This mirrors the behaviour of https://my.mainsail.xyz.